AlphaBravoCompany/blog.alphabravo.io/content/posts/2021/12-08-multiple-kubeconfig.md

 Kubernetes [Krew](https://github.com/kubernetes-sigs/krew/) "is the package manager for kubectl plugins."

 You can get started by [installing Krew here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/).
-Krew supports WIndows, Mac and other Linux distributons and instructions for each system are in that link.
+Krew supports Windows, Mac and other Linux distributons and instructions for each system are in that link.

 I typically install it by running their included script on my system: